snowball-tech/fractal/packages/fractal/README.md

 ### Useful Commands

-> It's recommended to use [TurboRepo](https://turbo.build/repo) to run the
-> following command to leverage advanced caching and packages dependencies
-> management.
-> But you can also directly use `yarn` to run the following commands.

-- `turbo format:fix` to format the code according to our formatting guidelines (using _Prettier_);
+- `yarn run format:fix` to format the code according to our formatting guidelines (using _Prettier_);
-- `turbo lint:fix`: to check that the code matches our coding guidelines and automatically fix what can be fixed _(using ESLint)_;
+- `yarn run lint:fix`: to check that the code matches our coding guidelines and automatically fix what can be fixed _(using ESLint)_;
-- `turbo types:check`: to check for TypeScript compilation errors;
+- `yarn run types:check`: to check for TypeScript compilation errors;
-- `turbo test`: run all the unit tests;
+- `yarn run test`: run all the unit tests;
-- `turbo test:dev`: run the tests for modified components and re-trigger runs everytime something is modified;
+- `yarn run test:dev`: run the tests for modified components and re-trigger runs everytime something is modified;
-- `turbo build`: compiles and bundle the design system;
+- `yarn run build`: compiles and bundle the design system;

 ### TypeScript